Resources for Homeless Children and YouthResources related to homeless students' rights to enroll and participate fully in school.

 Identification strategies and resources for LEAs in response to Coronavirus for students experiencing homelessness in one easy to access page.

-Governor Newsom Announces Project Roomkey designated to target hotels in counties with significant homeless populations that are also experiencing high concentrations of COVID-19 transmission.
+Governor Newsom announces Project Roomkey designated to target hotels in counties with significant homeless populations that are also experiencing high concentrations of Coronavirus transmission.